 International NBIA Symposium held in Switzerland in October 2022

-Group photo with participants at the 8th NBIA Symposium 2022 in Lausanne.
+Group photo with participants at the 8th NBIA Symposium 2022 in Lausanne

 Wood reports lively discussions with many questions and ideas.
-Networking fostered interest in collaborations to further explore some topics through mutual exchange.
-The event focused on the more common NBIA disorders such as PKAN/CoPAN, MPAN, BPAN, PLAN/INAD, and FAHN.
+The networking encouraged interest in collaborations to further explore some topics in mutual exchange.
+The event focused on the more common NBIA diseases such as PKAN/CoPAN, MPAN, BPAN, PLAN/INAD and FAHN.

-- Specific rating scales for clinical trials, based on the natural history of disease.
+- Specific evaluation scales for clinical studies, based on the natural course of the disease

 - Clinical therapy studies

-Image: NBIA Alliance representatives at the symposium
+Picture: NBIA Alliance representatives at the symposium

 L-R: Roberta Scalise, AISNAF, Fatemeh Mollet, NBIA Suisse, Joost Schimmel, Stichting Ijzersterk, Patricia Wood, NBIA Disorders Association.

-In addition to the NBIA Disorders Association and the Swiss Foundation for People with Rare Diseases, the three biotech sponsors Chiesi, CoA Therapeutics and Travere Therapeutics made the organization of this symposium possible with their financial support.
-Hoffnungssbaum e.V. had also provided €5,000 as another sponsor.
-Since these funds were not used, they will be donated to the research fund of Hoffnungsbaum e.V. will benefit again.
+In addition to the NBIA Disorders Association and the Swiss Foundation for People with Rare Diseases, the three biotech sponsors Chiesi, CoA Therapeutics and Travere Therapeutics in particular made the symposium possible with their financial support.
+Hoffnungssbaum e.V., another sponsor, also provided €5,000.
+As these funds were not needed, they will be donated to the research fund of Hoffnungsbaum e.V. research fund.

 Sources and further information: